szTheory/upgrow/README.md

   # @title Upgrow
 -->

+## Note

+The website https://upgrow.shopify.io was taken down for some reason.
+You can access it through the archive.org at https://web.archive.org/web/20210304183319/https://upgrow.shopify.io/

 # Upgrow

 Ruby on Rails is the framework of choice for web apps at Shopify.
 It is an